Humic substance

+Water solubility of humic substances is primarily governed by the interplay of two factors: the amount of ionizable functional groups (mainly carboxylic) and molecular weight (MW).
+In general, fulvic acid has a higher amount of carboxylic groups and lower average molecular weight than does humic acid.
+Measured average molecular weights vary with source; however, molecular weight distributions of HA and FA overlap significantly.

+Age and origin of the source material determine the chemical structure of humic substances.
+In general, humic substances derived from soil and peat (which takes hundreds to thousands of years to form) have higher molecular weight, higher amounts of O and N, more carbohydrate units, and fewer polyaromatic units than humic substances derived from coal and leonardite (which takes millions of years to form).

-Humic matter in isolation is the result of a chemical extraction from the soil organic matter or the dissolved organic matter and represent the humic molecules distributed in the soil or water.
-A new understanding views humic substances not as high-molecular-weight macropolymers but as heterogeneous and relatively small molecular components of the soil organic matter auto-assembled in supramolecular associations and composed of a variety of compounds of biological origin and synthesized by abiotic and biotic reactions in soil.
-It is the large molecular complexity of the soil humeome that confers to humic matter its bioactivity in soil and its role as plant growth promoter.
+HS can be isolated by the adsorption onto a resin of an alkaline extraction from solid sources of NOM.
+A newer view of humic substances is that they are not mostly high-molecular-weight macropolymers.
+Rather, they represent a heterogeneous mixture of relatively small molecular components of the soil organic matter auto-assembled in supramolecular associations and are composed of a variety of compounds of biological origin and synthesized by abiotic and biotic reactions in soil and surface waters.
+It is the large molecular complexity of the soil humeome that confers to humic matter its bioactivity in, its stability in ecosystems, soil and its role as plant growth promoter (in particular plant roots).

-The academic definition of humic substances is under debate as "humification" becomes unsupported as a special case, leading to some radical definitions expanding HS to encompass all difficult-to-characterize soil organic matter, at the cost of clarity.
-There is also a call to forgo the traditional alkali extract method and directly analyze the soil, but its complexity prevents widespread adoption in agriculture.
-In practice, this means some sources may apply a traditional acid-base analysis to compost, then state the results in term of "humic substances".

-Traditional view of formation and description
+The academic definition of humic substances is under debate.
+Some researchers argue against the traditional concept of humification, proposing that alkali extraction does not provide a fair view of HS due to the use of highly alkaline extracts instead of water.

+Concepts of humic substances
-The formation of humic substances in nature is one of the least understood aspects of humus chemistry and one of the most intriguing.
-There are three main theories to explain it: the lignin theory of Waksman (1932), the polyphenol theory, and the sugar-amine condensation theory of Maillard (1911).
-Those theories are insufficient to account for observations in soil research.

-Humic substances are formed by the microbial degradation of dead plant matter, such as lignin and charcoal.
-Humic substances in the lab are very resistant to further biodegradation.
-The precise properties and structure of a given sample depend on the water or soil source and the specific conditions of extraction.
-Nevertheless, the average properties of lab produced humic substances from different sources are remarkably similar.
+The formation of HS in nature is one of the least understood aspects of humus chemistry and one of the most intriguing.
+Historically, there have been three main theories to explain it: the lignin theory of Waksman (1932), the polyphenol theory, and the sugar-amine condensation theory of Maillard (1911).
+Humic substances are formed by the microbial degradation of dead biotic matter, such as lignin, cellulose, ligno-cellulose and charcoal.
+Humic substances in the lab are resistant to further biodegradation.
+Their structure, elemental composition and content of functional groups of a given sample depend on the water or soil source and the specific procedures and conditions of extraction.
+Nevertheless, the average properties of lab extractes HS from different sources are remarkably similar.

 Fractionation

-Humic substances in soils and sediments can be divided into three main fractions: humic acids, fulvic acids, and humin.
-Their presence and relative abundance is inferred by lab extraction, a process which alters their original form beyond recognition.